WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Coherent Freeze-Out Dynamics in the Strong First-Order Phase Transition Region

 As a reference point, the standard freeze-out mechanism predicts a final yield~\cite{Cirelli:2024ssz}

 with $x_{\rm fo} \approx 25$.
 Assuming the same annihilation cross section, the coherent freeze-out mechanism predicts a final yield larger than the standard freeze-out by

 For $s$-wave-dominated annihilation, the relic abundance is therefore enhanced by a factor of $\xcfo/x_{\rm fo}$.
-If $\chi$ is a Majorana fermion, the $s$-wave annihilation to a light SM fermion-antifermion pair ($\chi\chi \to f\bar{f}$) is helicity suppressed by $m_f^2/m_\chi^2$~\cite{Goldberg:1983nd}, and for $m_\chi < m_W$ the annihilation is typically $p$-wave dominated.
+If $\chi$ is a Majorana fermion, the $s$-wave annihilation to a light SM fermion-antifermion pair ($\chi\chi \to f\bar{f}$) is helicity suppressed by $m_f^2/m_\chi^2$~\cite{Goldberg:1983nd}; therefore, for $m_\chi < m_W$ the annihilation of Majorana WIMP to SM particles is typically $p$-wave dominated.
 Taking $\sigma_0 \ll \sigma_1$ in (\ref{eq:yieldratio}), we obtain the enhancement factor for $p$-wave:

 which is much more significant than the $s$-wave case.
 This result is remarkable: it allows $\sigma_1$ to exceed the standard thermal value by a factor of $(\xcfo/x_{\rm fo})^{2}$ while still producing the correct relic abundance, thereby opening the possibility of the indirect detection of $p$-wave DM.